- July 2, 2020

-Passionate leaders genuinely infuse energy and enthusiasm into what they do and engage and inspire others in the process.
-They create excitement and connection of purpose with others.
+Passionate leadership provides energy and enthusiasm into the workplace and engages and inspires others in the process.
+These leaders create excitement and connection of purpose with others.
 It’s this connection of purpose and the relentless pursuit of improvement that has exponential effects on the entire team.
 This connection creates a greater sense of community and allows opportunities for others to contribute to meet the challenges that arise, collectively raising the performance of the entire team.

 According to research, 71% of executive leaders say employee engagement is critical to their company’s success.
 This means that improving engagement and employee experience is strategically important.